aws-neuron/aws-neuron-sdk/FAQ.md

 **Q: What ML models types and operators are supported by AWS Neuron?**

-AWS Neuron includes a compiler that converts your trained machine learning model to Inferentia binary code for execution.
+AWS Neuron includes a compiler that converts your trained machine learning model to Inferentia binary object for execution.
 The Neuron compiler supports many commonly used machine learning models such as single shot detector (SSD) and ResNet for object detection and image recognition, and Transformer and BERT for natural language processing and translation.
-Neuron list of supported ML operators and supported inputs are in [release notes](./RELEASE_NOTES.md).
+Neuron list of supported ML operators and supported inputs are in [release notes](./RELEASE_NOTES.md)(TODO check link).
 AWS continues to grow the list based on customers' feedback.

 **Q: Why is a compiler needed, and how do I use it?**

 The Neuron compiler converts from a framework level Neural Network graph, with operators like convolution and pooling, into the hardware-specific instruction set of Inferentia, build the schedule for execution these instructions, and convers the model parameters into format that Inferentia can consume.
 The supported input formats include TensorFlow, PyTorch, MXNet, or ONNX.
-The output from the compiler is Inferentia program binary, referred to as a Neuron Executable File Format (NEFF).
-NEFF contains a combination of these binary code, the model parameters, and additional meta-data needed by the runtime and profiler.
+The output from the compiler is a Neuron Executable File Format (NEFF) artifact.
+NEFF contains a combination of binary code, the model parameters, and additional meta-data needed by the runtime and profiler.

 **Q: I am using a ML framework today – what will change for me to use this?**